pingidentity/pingidentity-devops-getting-started/10-docker-standalone/README.md

                        all - runs all containers

-             --debug : Provide debugging details and drop into container shell This option is not used in conjunction with all Examples
+             --debug : Provide debugging details and drop into container shell
+                       Note: This option should only be used when launching a single container.
+Examples

   Run a standalone PingDirectory container

     ./docker-run.sh pingdirectory

-  Run a standalone PingFederate container, with debug.
-This will start the container and drop the user into the container shell, rather than installing/running the PingFederate instance
+  Run a standalone PingFederate container with debug.
+This will start the container and drop the user into the container shell, rather than installing or running the PingFederate instance

     ./docker-run.sh pingfederate --debug
 ```

 ### docker-stop.sh
-Used to stop the docker indiviudal containers.
+Used to stop the Docker individual containers.

 ```
 Usage: ./docker-stop.sh { container name }